ShamanicProgramming/ArduinoWeatherDisplay/README.md

 The sketch was developed with PlatformIO.
 Building with PlatoformIO will allow dependancies to automatically be downloaded.

+A video of the working device can be seen here: https://youtu.be/bcLq2DPabHc

 To run, the arduino should be wired as shown:
 ![circuit diagram](./WeatherDisplay.png)